GM-Consult-Pty-Ltd/text_indexing/README.md

 * a hashmap with the vocabulary as key and the document frequency as the values (the `dictionary`); and
 * another hashmap with the vocabulary as key and the postings lists for the linked `documents` as values (the `postings`).

 The dictionary and postings can be asynchronous data sources or in-memory hashmaps.
-The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.loadTerms`, `TextIndexer.updateDictionary`, `TextIndexer.loadTermPostings` and `TextIndexer.upsertTermPostings` asynchronous methods.
+The `TextIndexer` reads and writes to/from these artifacts using the `TextIndexer.loadTerms`, `TextIndexer.upsertDictionary`, `TextIndexer.loadTermPostings` and `TextIndexer.upsertTermPostings` asynchronous methods.

 Text or documents can be indexed by calling the following methods: